top of page

 and gone out on the track for a successful test drive.

 We brought in Paul and Steve for their input.
 Great idea.
 Horn players just hear stuff that most of us other non-woodwind folks simply don’t.
-And so by two or three more of these song demolition and rebuilding sessions, we 6 Mamas had ourselves a spankin’ brand-new version of one of our old songs.
+And so by 7 or 8 more of these song demolition and rebuilding sessions, we 6 Mamas had ourselves a spankin’ brand-new version of one of our old songs.
 One that now contained a large number of different time signatures within it.

 And which all worked together to create a whole that was bigger than the sum of its parts.